uilianries/imgui/Getting-Started.md

 #### TODO

-Here are some ideas for how to shorten this example substantially.
+Here are some ideas for how to improve and shorten this article.

+- Reduce requirements, such as C++11
+- Increase compatibility, such as including a cl.exe build script.
 - Remove lines that aren't absolutely critical
 - Remove `renderer()` - Seems unnecessary and better included with ImGui?
 - Remove need to manually upload texture to GPU in `setup()`, can/should be included in ImGui?